Islamic Army–Al-Qaeda conflict

-The Islamic Army–Al-Qaeda Conflict was part of the sectarian violence in Iraq taking place during the broader conflict of the Iraqi civil war (2006–2008) and the Iraq War that followed the 2003 invasion of Iraq.
+The Islamic Army–Al-Qaeda conflict was part of the Iraqi civil war (2006–2008) and the Iraq War that followed the 2003 invasion of Iraq.
+The conflict was between Pan-Islamist, Salafi jihadist groups affiliated with Al-Qaeda, and Islamist groups made up of Iraqis which leaned more towards Iraqi nationalism and often disagreed with Al-Qaeda's ambitions.

 In early 2007, one of Iraq's main armed groups had confirmed a split with al-Qaeda in Iraq (AQI), according to a spokesman for the dissenting organisation.
-The Islamic Army, however, reached a ceasefire" with AQI on June 6, 2007, yet still refused to sign on to the Islamic State of Iraq".
+The Islamic Army, however, reached a ceasefire with AQI on 6 June 2007, yet still "refused to sign on to" the Islamic State of Iraq.

 Background

 The initial split between the Islamic Army and Al-Qaeda in Iraq dated back to 2005, with some small reports of splits and even armed clashes.
 In the summer of 2006 increasing rifts began to open between local Sunni tribes and insurgent groups (including the Islamic Army), and al-Qaeda.
 The main focus of these rifts was dissatisfaction with Al-Qaeda and its tactics, particularly the heavy and deliberate targeting of civilians by foreign Al-Qaeda fighters.

-In September 2006 this growing anger led to the establishment of the Anbar Salvation Council by 30 tribes, who then sought US support in fighting Al-Qaeda in Anbar.
+In September 2006, this growing anger led to the establishment of the Anbar Salvation Council by 30 tribes, who then sought US support in fighting Al-Qaeda in Anbar.
 Using the Al-Anbar Salvation Council as a model, CLCs were armed and trained by the U.S. military to patrol their communities and act as neighborhood watch groups.
 What began as the Al-Anbar Awakening [Salvation Council] later evolved into the formation of concerned local citizens' groups present in almost every major neighborhood in Baghdad and throughout the provinces.

 In mid-October 2006, al-Qaeda announced the creation of Islamic State of Iraq (ISI), replacing the Mujahideen Shura Council (MSC) and its al-Qaeda in Iraq (AQI).

 Conflict

 Emergence of conflict

 Actual fighting between the various groups had begun by early 2007, with groups fighting Al-Qaeda for control of their local communities.
 The fighting saw Al-Qaeda targeting groups critical of it, with Al-Qaeda bombing a Sunni mosque in Fallujah in February 2007, and assassinating the leader of the 1920 Revolution Brigade.

-February 2007 also saw Misha'an al-Juburi, who owns a television channel used as a propaganda channel by the IAI, attacking Al-Qaeda in Iraq, particularly over the groups attacks on civilians, rival insurgent groups, and the Iraqi security forces.
+February 2007 also saw Misha'an al-Juburi, who owns a television channel used as a propaganda channel by the IAI, attacking Al-Qaeda in Iraq, particularly over the group's attacks on civilians, rival insurgent groups, and the Iraqi security forces.